-- 1 In the toolbox, choose one of the following:

-- Magnetic mask tool -- lets you establish a mask marquee along a boundary between colors in an image; uses multiple seed colors - Click the Normal mode button on the property bar. - 3 Type a tolerance value in the Tolerance box. - 4 In the image window, click a color that you want to protect from changes, and click at different points to outline the editable area. - 5 Double-click to complete the outline.
+- 1 In the toolbox, choose one of the following: - Lasso mask tool : lets you roughly outline an image area and then contract the mask marquee around a specified range of colors within that area; uses an initial seed color - Magnetic mask tool -- lets you establish a mask marquee along a boundary between colors in an image; uses multiple seed colors - Click the Normal mode button on the property bar. - 3 Type a tolerance value in the Tolerance box. - 4 In the image window, click a color that you want to protect from changes, and click at different points to outline the editable area. - 5 Double-click to complete the outline.